3,500+ Surrey locals will read this. Want them to read about you?

 It says: “Feed me.
 I am starved for fat & liquid.”

-To build a magnificent pie and serve this mash is a heartbreak.
-It’s like a Hollywood epic that keeps you gripped for two hours, only to reveal in the final scene that it was all a dream.
-A dry, starchy dream.
+To serve a good pie with this mash is a heartbreak.
+It’s like a Hollywood epic that keeps you gripped for two hours, only to reveal in the final scene that it was all a dream… A dry, starchy dream.

 A small extra jug of extra gravy would have easily moistened a multitude of potato sins, but was sadly absent.